ptsilerides/Simple-Server-URL-Shortener/README.md

 This completes the demonstration of a Simple Http Web Server.

-## Demonstration of PRD Test Requirements for URL Shortner
+## Demonstration of PRD Test Requirements for URL Shortener

 Load the UrlShortener Solution in Visual Studio, I am using 2019 Community.